The 9 Best Telematics Companies for 2023

 Samsara is top-tier Internet of Things (IoT) solutions provider, and pioneer of the Connected Operations Cloud, which enables fleet businesses to leverage IoT data to gain actionable insights and optimize their operations.

 In 2023, Samsara partnered with Motormax to offer enhanced fleet vehicle safety using automated 360-degree video telematics.
-It’s headquartered in San Francisco, where the company was founded in 2015.

 Strengths